wienslab/wienslab.github.io/_pages/handbook.md

 __Social activities & celebrations__: We occasionally have dinners, happy hours, or picnics just because or to celebrate milestones.
 These are optional and I welcome suggestions for new activities!

-__Community service & outreach__: We believe that an important component of our work in public health is giving back to our local communities.
-Lab members are expected to participate in [community service or outreach activities](https://cph.temple.edu/community-clinics/community-engaged-research-and-practice/upcoming-and-past-events){:target="_blank"}, such as the College of Public Health's __Give Back Day__ where we volunteer with organizations making an impact here in North Philly.
+__Community service & outreach__: Giving back to our local communities is an important part of our work in public health.
+All lab members participate in [community service or outreach activities](https://cph.temple.edu/community-clinics/community-engaged-research-and-practice/upcoming-and-past-events){:target="_blank"}, such as the College of Public Health's __Give Back Day__ where we volunteer with organizations making an impact here in North Philly.

 ## Resources